 Kin care leave

-In California, you can use up to half of your paid sick time as kin care leave.9 This lets you use sick time to care for a family member who is sick, like a:
+In California, you can use up to half of your paid sick time as kin care leave.12 This lets you use sick time to care for a family member who is sick.13

-Unlike for family sick leave under the CFRA or FMLA (see below), kin care leave does not require the family member to suffer from a serious medical condition.
-Any sickness suffices.11
+Unlike family sick leave under the CFRA or FMLA, kin care leave does not require the family member to suffer from a serious medical condition.
+Any sickness suffices.14

 New parent leave

-The CFRA also entitles you, if eligible, to a leave of absence following the birth of a child or placement of a foster child.18 The leave can last up to 12 weeks.
-You are entitled to 12 weeks of new parent leave in a 12-month period.
-New parent leave under the CFRA is generally unpaid, though you may be eligible for wage replacement benefits.
+If you are eligible, CFRA entitles you to up to 12 weeks of leave in a 12-month period following the birth of a child, an adoption, or placement of a foster child.15 New parent leave under CFRA is unpaid, though you may be eligible for wage replacement benefits.

 Pregnancy disability leave

-If you are an expectant mother “disabled” due to your pregnancy, California law gives you up to 4 months of pregnancy disability leave (PDL) – which is about 122 calendar days.
+If you are an expectant mother “disabled” due to your pregnancy, California law gives you up to four months of unpaid pregnancy disability leave (PDL) – which is about 122 calendar days.
 This form of leave only applies if your employer:

 - employs 5 or more people,